east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 * true: When a content node is deleted, and its media node contains files that are also used by other content nodes, those files are moved to the media node for one of the other content nodes.
 * false: When a content node is deleted its related media folder and all its files are deleted.

+#### userId

+When you're logged in to the Umbraco back office, the current user id is used by Escc.Umbraco.MediaSync to makes its updates to Umbraco.
+When you call the content service from within an `UmbracoApiController` you don't necessarily have a current user, so the user id from here is used as a fallback option.

 ### Excluding content from synchronisation